Gregory Retallack

 Gregory John Retallack (born 8 November 1951) is an Australian paleontologist, geologist, and author who specializes in the study of fossil soils (paleopedology).
-His research has examined the fossil record of soils though major events in Earth history, extending back some 4.6 billion years.
-Among his publications he has written two standard paleopedology textbooks, said N. Jones in Nature Geoscience "Retallack has literally written the book on ancient soils."
+He is a professor emeritus at University of Oregon and his research is primarily concerned with the fossil record of soils though Earth history.
+His career is noted for substantial controversy over his repeated claims for the terrestrial nature of Ediacaran fossils.
+He has written two textbooks on paleopedology.

 Biography

-Retallack moved with his family from Hobart, Tasmania at age 4.
-He grew up in Hurstville and then Epping, in the suburbs of Sydney.
+Retallack moved with his family from Hobart, Tasmania to suburban Sydney at age 4.
+He grew up in Hurstville and then Epping.
 He attended The King's School, Parramatta, then studied biology and paleontology at Macquarie University.
 He received a BSc Hons with University Medal in 1974 from the University of New England (Australia) and a PhD in 1978 in geology from the same university.
-After a postdoctoral fellowship at Indiana University he joined the faculty at the University of Oregon in 1981.
+After a postdoctoral fellowship at Indiana University Bloomington he joined the faculty at the University of Oregon in 1981.
 He was a professor in the Department of Geological Sciences since 1992, and Director of the Condon Collection of the University of Oregon Museum of Natural and Cultural History since 2009.
 Since retirement in 2022 he has been a professor emeritus.

 A fossil collector since the age of 6, Retallack was outspoken concerning federal seizure in 1993 of Sue (dinosaur) the skeleton of Tyrannosaurus rex excavated by Pete Larson.